Updated June 7, 2021

 For information about cold water gear, please check out my review:

-There are no major liveaboard yachts cruising Mallorca but there are to some other Mediterranean sites:
+There are no major liveaboard yachts cruising Mallorca but there are to other great Mediterranean locations:

 For my reviews of other regional diving destinations, please check out these posts: